-- Young and new workers will be supervised under the direction of an appropriately experienced worker through the shadowing process. - The Foreman will determine at what point the young or new worker no longer requires direct supervision based the young or new worker's work habits and comprehension of the safety system.
+- Young and new workers will be assessed on the project to ensure that their work habits and their comprehension of the Employee Guidelines are adequate to protect their safety. - Young and new workers will be supervised under the direction of an appropriately experienced worker through the shadowing process. - The Foreman will determine at what point the young or new worker no longer requires direct supervision based the young or new worker's work habits and comprehension of the safety system.